bnina-ayoub/AeroTrack/README.md

 ## ⚙️ Installation and Setup

-To run AeroTrack, you need to set up the Python environment and install YOLOX.
+To run AeroTrack, you need to set up the Python environment and install the customized architecture.

 ### 1. Environment Prerequisites